PlaceOS/placeos-docs/src/content/docs/placeos/how-to/configure-placeos-for-microsoft-365/user-authentication/create-microsoft-azure-app-registration.md

     * `profile`
 13. Click 'Grant admin consent'
 14. This completes the App Registration.
+15. Securely send the Azure App Registration Tenant ID, Client ID, and Client Secret Value (from steps 5-7) to the PlaceOS Administrator who will be configuring the single-sign-on authentication integration.

 {% hint style="success" %}
 For more detailed information about the permissions required by PlaceOS, please reference the [Microsoft Azure Permissions Table.](../../../reference/microsoft-azure-permissions.md)